You can enter your Sacramento Regional STEM Fair project into these competitions!

 INTEL SCIENCE TALENT SEARCH

-The application for Intel STS 2016 is now open for U.S. students who will be in their last year of secondary school in November 2015.
-Application will close November 11, 2015 at 8:00 PM EST. (https://student.societyforscience.org/intel-sts)
+The application for Intel STS is open for U.S. students who will be in their last year of secondary school in November.
+Application typically closes mid-November. (https://student.societyforscience.org/intel-sts)

 MIT THINK COMPETITION

 THINK project proposals are science and engineering ideas that span many fields from green technologies and practical devices to software applications. (http://think.mit.edu/)

 The Stockholm Junior Water Prize (SJWP) is the world's most prestigious youth award for a water-related science project.
 The prize taps into the unlimited potential of today's high school students as they seek to address current and future water challenges. (www.sjwp.org)

 NORTHERN CALIFORNIA WESTERN NEVADA JR. SCIENCE & HUMANITIES SYMPOSIUM

 This three day event provides high school students with the opportunity to hear renowned scientists speak, visit university, corporate and government research facilities, and hear research presentations by other students.
 If you participate in our Fair, you can submit the same research paper to JSHS. (http://www.lawrencehallofscience.org/jshs/)

 The Discovery Education 3M Young Scientist Challenge is the nation’s premier science competition for grades 5-8.
 This one-of-a-kind video competition has sparked the imaginations of hundreds of thousands of students and enhanced science exploration, innovation and communication across the United States. (http://www.youngscientistchallenge.com/)